Optimal and Maximin Procedures for Multiple Testing Problems: OMT procedures for exchangeable simple hypotheses

-\begin{lem} Under Assumptions \ref{ass:exch},\ref{ass:monoLR}, for any of our considered power and level criteria, there is an optimal symmetric solution $\vec D^*$ that is {\em weakly monotone}, i.e., it rejects the smallest $p$-values at every $\vec u\in[0,1]^K$:
+Our first key theoretical result is that an optimal solution to problem (\ref{opt}) necessarily rejects first the largest likelihood ratio statistics. \begin{thm} Under Assumptions \ref{ass:exch},\ref{ass:monoLR}, for any of our considered power and level criteria, the optimal symmetric solution $\vec D^*$ is a function of the LR statistics, and it satisfies the {\em LR-ordering property}, i.e., it rejects the largest LRs at every realization $\vx$: